MichaelMartinTech/NASA_Project_1_Wildfire_Smoke_Machine_Learning_Prediction_2023/README.md

     'Ridge'
     'SVR'
 Linear regression statistics are then calculated and displayed to the user after training and prediction with train and test data respectively.

+---
+# Copyright Notice
+All rights reserved.
+This code is proprietary and may not be copied, distributed, or used without explicit permission from the owner.
+---